Non-GAAP Earnings

 I have completed MBA with Finance Specialization with certifications in Business Accounting from CIMA UK, and currently studying to get my Chartered Accountant Certificate form ICAI India.

-Non-Gaap earning is a method of reporting used alongside GAAP by a company when they believe that specific GAAP metrics do not fully represent the company's true position as desired by the management for investors.
+Non-GAAP earnings are a method of reporting used alongside GAAP by a company when it believes that specific GAAP metrics do not fully represent the company's true position, as desired by management for investors.

 GAAP standard is recommended by the regulators as it brings a common standard of financial reporting which helps the investors to compare companies.

-But sometimes management thinks that GAAP results do not reflect the true status of the company and use Non-GAAP metrics alongside GAAP.
+However, sometimes management thinks that GAAP results do not reflect the company's true status and uses non-GAAP metrics alongside GAAP.

 For example, if a company reports an earning of $15 million under GAAP but there was a one-time investment of $6 million during the financial year.